DanStough/consul-scenarios/kubernetes/v2multiport/README.md

 ## Setup and Peer the Clusters

-* `./scripts/00-registry.sh` <-- This step only needs to be performed once.
 * `./scripts/01-reset-clusters.sh`
 * `./scripts/02-install-consul.sh` OR `./scripts/02-install-consul.sh ent`.
 See note above about license file for Consul Enterprise.
 * wait for Consul to come up in both clusters...